tomskarning/summer-nail-salon/README.md

-# summernailsalon
+# Summer Nail Salon
-iOS game I bought from Flippa.com, and modified further.
+An iOS game I bought from Flippa.com, and modified further.
 I've published it so that others who are interested may learn from it.

 ## License